 - notable changes in appetite, accompanied by sudden weight gain or weight loss

-- problems concentrating
+- trouble concentrating

-- thoughts or talk of death or suicide, or attempts to commit suicide
+- talk of death or suicide

 - aches, pains, or cramps that don’t go away, even after treatment